visionmedia/node-progress/Readme.md

   - `complete` completion character defaulting to "="
   - `incomplete` incomplete character defaulting to "-"
   - `clear` option to clear the bar on completion defaulting to false
+  - `callback` optional function to call when the progress bar completes

 ## Tokens: